google/cadvisor/docs/api_v2.md

 `/api/v2.0/machine`

-The machine information is returned as a JSON object containing:

-- Number of schedulable logical CPU cores
-- Memory capacity (in bytes)
-- Maximum supported CPU frequency (in kHz)
-- Available filesystems: major, minor numbers and capacity (in bytes)
-- Network devices: mac addresses, MTU, and speed (if available)
-- Machine topology: Nodes, cores, threads, per-node memory, and caches

-The actual object is the marshalled JSON of the `MachineInfo` struct found in [info/v1/machine.go](../info/v1/machine.go)
+The machine information is returned as a JSON object of the `MachineInfo` struct found in [info/v1/machine.go](../info/v1/machine.go)

 ## Attributes